Anomal-E: A Self-Supervised Network Intrusion Detection System based on Graph Neural Networks: Anomal-E

 The CBLOF~\cite{he2003discovering} algorithm approaches anomaly detection as a clustering-based problem.
-Samples are clustered and given a outlier-factor that represents both the size of the cluster the sample belongs to, as well as the distance between itself and the nearest cluster.
-This factor defines the degree of variation the sample has which is used to determine if it is an anomaly or not.
+Samples are clustered and given an outlier factor that represents both the size of the cluster that the sample belongs to, and the distance between itself and the nearest cluster.
+This factor defines the degree of variation the sample has, which is used to determine if it is an anomaly or not.

-HBOS~\cite{goldstein2012histogram} on the other hand takes a histogram-based approach to anomaly detection rather than the cluster-based approach taken for CBLOF.
-In this method, univariate histograms are constructed for each feature with each histogram containing a set of bins.
+HBOS~\cite{goldstein2012histogram}, on the other hand, takes a histogram-based approach to anomaly detection, rather than the cluster-based approach taken for CBLOF.
+In this method, a univariate histogram is constructed for each feature; each histogram contains a set of bins.
 The frequency of slotted samples in each bin for each histogram enables for bin densities to be derived.
 The density value calculated for each histogram is then used to determine the HBOS score to dictate whether a sample is an outlier.